ksuhartono97/Class-Notes/COMP3021/chapter_10.md

 A compiler error will occur if we attempt to use the class or method with an incompatible object (this is a benefit of using generics).

 Prior to JDK 1.5, this would give a runtime error instead of a compilation error.
-Now it'll give a runtime error, which is better since we can see it and fix it.
+Now it'll give a compilation error, which is better since we can see it and fix it.

 An unparameterized generic class or interface is called a "raw type", it is roughly equivalent to putting `Object` to the type.

 The ? symbol is the wildcard symbol.